 - Orange Oval: Freestyle Terrain

-- Remove pole straps from wrists and hold in one hand.
-Remove backpacks and hold in your lap.
+- Remove pole straps from wrists and hold them in one hand.
+Remove backpacks and hold them in your lap.

 - Be lined up with other guests and prepared to load before moving forward from the “Wait Here” area.

 - After the chair in front passes, move from the “Wait Here” area to the “Load Here” area.